Young0222/Young0222.github.io/_pages/about.md

 Research
 ======
+Graph data is ubiquitous, e.g., social networks, recommendation systems, molecular graphs.
 My research focuses on Graph Neural Network (GNN) and its applications.
 I have developed different methods for enhancing the capability of GNNs or graph contrastive learning from different aspects, including high-quality embedding, efficient storage & computation, and structure-preserving.

-I am currently interested in leveraging GNNs and large language models to solve the challenges in biology.
+I am currently interested in leveraging GNNs and large language models to solve the challenges in biology 🧬.

 Contact
 ======